lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 {{Section A.2 of RFC9528}} specifies how to transfer EDHOC over CoAP {{RFC7252}}.
 In such a case, the EDHOC messages (possibly prepended by an EDHOC connection identifier) are transported in the payload of CoAP requests and responses, according to the EDHOC forward message flow or the EDHOC reverse message flow.
 Furthermore, {{Section A.1 of RFC9528}} specifies how to derive an OSCORE Security Context {{RFC8613}} from an EDHOC session.

-Building on that, {{RFC9668}} further details the use of EDHOC with CoAP and OSCORE, and specifies an optimization approach for the EDHOC forward message flow that combines the EDHOC execution with the first subsequent OSCORE transaction.
+Building on that, {{RFC9668}} further details the use of EDHOC with CoAP and OSCORE.
+In particular, it specifies an optimization approach for the EDHOC forward message flow that combines the EDHOC execution with the first subsequent OSCORE transaction.
 This is achieved by means of an "EDHOC + OSCORE request", i.e., a single CoAP request message that conveys both EDHOC message_3 of the ongoing EDHOC session and the OSCORE-protected application data, where the latter is protected with the OSCORE Security Context derived from that EDHOC session.

 This section provides guidelines and recommendations for CoAP endpoints supporting Block-wise transfers for CoAP {{RFC7959}} and specifically for CoAP clients supporting the EDHOC + OSCORE request defined in {{RFC9668}}.
 The use of Block-wise transfers can be desirable, e.g., for EDHOC messages that include a large ID_CRED_I or ID_CRED_R, or that include a large EAD field.